CtrlK

 Trigger Term Quality

-The description relies on jargon like 'Self-refinement framework,' 'complexity triage,' and 'verification' which are not natural terms a user would say.
-Users are unlikely to request 'complexity triage' or 'iterative improvement with verification.'
+The description relies on abstract jargon like 'self-refinement framework,' 'complexity triage,' and 'verification,' which are not natural terms a user would say.
+Users would more likely say 'review your answer,' 'improve your response,' or 'check your work.'

 1 / 3